GluuFederation/docs-oxd-prod/docs/sources/configuration/jdbc/index.md

 # Using RDBMS storage in oxd

 oxd can be configured with any RDBMS for saving data in own persistence.
 The RDMS configuration in oxd is same for all relational database.
-It has been successfully tested with `Mysql` and `Postgres` database and configuration of these two database will be discussed in this section.

-## Mysql and Postgres configuration in oxd
+## Relational database configuration in oxd

+Follow below steps to use `Mysql` or `Postgres` or any other relational database as storage in oxd-server.

+1. Copy the database driver jar file in `/opt/oxd-server/lib` directory of installed oxd-server.
+For exmaple to use `Mysql` database as storage in oxd add `mysql-connector-<version>.jar` in `/opt/oxd-server/lib`.

-To use `Mysql` or `Postgres` database as storage in oxd-server we need to configure following fields in `/opt/oxd-server/conf/oxd-server.yml` file of installed oxd-server:
+1. Add following fields in `/opt/oxd-server/conf/oxd-server.yml` file of installed oxd-server:

 - **storage** set this field `jdbc` to configure any relational database to oxd.